liya2017/axon-docs/docs/for-dapp-devs/Send_Transactions_On_Axon_Via_MetaMask.md

 ### 2.2 Send a Transaction

-Click **Send** on the balance page and let’s transfer some tokens to another account.
+Click <b>Send</b> on the balance page and let’s transfer some tokens to another account.
 Here we are about to transfer 100 AXON to `0xdc796dfc1bb45f21d17be267877c3388d766937b`.

 <img alt="Untitled 2" src={useBaseUrl("img/for-dapp-devs/send-transactions-on-axon-via-metamask/Untitled 2.png")}  width="50%"/>

-Click **Next**.
+Click <b>Next</b>.

 <img alt="Untitled 3" src={useBaseUrl("img/for-dapp-devs/send-transactions-on-axon-via-metamask/Untitled 3.png")}  width="50%"/>

-Click **Confirm**.
+Click <b>Confirm</b>.

 <img alt="Untitled 4" src={useBaseUrl("img/for-dapp-devs/send-transactions-on-axon-via-metamask/Untitled 4.png")}  width="80%"/>

-You'll see that the transaction is in **Pending**.
-It takes a few seconds for the status to change, then you‘ll know that the transaction has been successful and the balance is 100 AXON less.
+You'll see that the transaction is in <b>Pending</b>.
+It takes a few seconds for the status to change, then you'll know that the transaction has been successful and the balance is 100 AXON less.

 <img alt="Untitled 5" src={useBaseUrl("img/for-dapp-devs/send-transactions-on-axon-via-metamask/Untitled 5.png")}  width="80%"/>